The Clerk of the Circuit Court is an Elected Constitutional Officer & Independent Custodian of the Court Record

 The Florida Department of Law Enforcement (FDLE) no longer accepts or processes hard copy guardian applicant fingerprint cards.
 Fingerprints are to be submitted electronically via a live scan device.

-Locations providing this service can be found at: www.identogo.com/services/live-scan-fingerprinting.
-Select Florida for the state.
+This can be done at the Pinellas County Sheriff.
+For more information visit their website: ttps://www.pcsoweb.com/fingerprinting-services.
+For alternate locations providing this service go to: www.identogo.com/services/live-scan-fingerprinting.
+Select your state.
 Scroll down to "Enrollment Services" and click on "Digital Fingerprinting."
 Then click on "Schedule a New Appointment."

 The applicant will need the Originating Agency Identification Number (ORI) in order to schedule an appointment.